cBioPortal/datahub/public/gbm_cptac_2021/README.md

 - The FPKM-UQ values of mRNA expression. were directly inferred from the table S2, sheet `gene_expression_fpkm_uq`.
 - Gene symbols were inferred from Ensembl Biomart using the Ensembl codes.
-- The z-scores were calculated using all diploid samples as the reference population.
+- The z-scores were calculated using both diploid and all samples as the reference population.
 For the computation, the zeroes were excluded and the values were log-transformed.